pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1637 Firestore

+Today I learned how to upload files to firestore with JavaScript code, I created a basic application functionality that uploads images files from the user.
+Also I learned some of the JavaScript/NodeJS APIs to manipulate files.
+JavaScript have a basic APIs to manage the disk storage in the application this is my personal opinion I felt limited working with this rather than Java or Python code.

 ### Day 1635-36 Implementing Google OAuth

 During these days, I have been working on my MERN course.
 I am learning how to implement an OAuth login with google using [firebase](https://firebase.google.com/docs/auth) and authentication functionalities.
 I builded the Sign In and Sign Up pages in the frontend currently I am working on implement the sing in google functionality in the backend.